YAZHINI-K19/customer_segmentation_r/README.md

-🎨 Customer Segmentation Poster in R

-Use K-Means Clustering to group customers by income and spending behavior.
-This project generates a single, insightful visual poster combining multiple ggplot2 plots using patchwork.

----

-🔹 Project Overview

-🚀 Goal: Segment customers into meaningful groups
-🧪 Method: K-Means clustering on synthetic customer data 🖼️ Result: A polished, high-resolution PNG poster

----

-📊 Visuals Included

-🎯 Scatter Plot – Income vs. Spending Score by cluster

-🧓 Histogram – Age distribution segmented by cluster

-💰 Bar Chart – Avg Income & Spending Score per cluster

-🖼️ Combined into one clean visual poster

----

-🛠 Technologies & Packages

-📦 ggplot2 – Elegant data visualization

-📦 dplyr – Fast and flexible data manipulation

-📦 cluster – K-Means clustering implementation

-📦 patchwork – Seamless plot layout creation

----

-📦 Installation

-Install all required packages:

-install.packages(c("ggplot2", "dplyr", "cluster", "patchwork"))

-📁 Or use the provided requirements.txt.

----

-▶️ How to Run

-1. Clone or download the repository

-2. Open customer_segmentation.R in RStudio

-3. Run the script

-4. 📁 Output saved as: Customer_Segmentation_Poster.png

----

-👩‍💻 Author

-Created by Yazhini K ✨

----

-📄 License

-Released under the MIT License
+Customer Segmentation Analysis Poster

+This project performs customer segmentation using K-Means Clustering on simulated customer data.
+It visualizes key insights through plots using ggplot2 and combines them into a single visual poster using patchwork.

+Overview

+The dataset contains 200 synthetic customer records with the following features:

+age

+annual_income (USD)

+spending_score (1 to 100)

+K-Means clustering is applied using annual_income and spending_score, grouping customers into 4 clusters.

+Visualizations

+The poster includes the following:

+1. Income vs Spending Score

+Scatter plot showing clusters based on income and spending behavior.

+2. Age Distribution by Cluster

+Histogram showing the age distribution of customers in each cluster.

+3. Average Income and Spending by Cluster

+Bar chart comparing average annual income and spending scores across clusters.

+Spending score is scaled (multiplied by 1000) for visual comparison.

+The three plots are stacked vertically and decorated with a main title, subtitle, and caption using the patchwork package.

+Output

+The final poster is saved as: Customer_Segmentation_Poster.png

+Requirements

+The following R packages are required:

+ggplot2

+cluster

+dplyr

+patchwork

+You can install them using:

+install.packages(c("ggplot2", "cluster", "dplyr", "patchwork"))

+How to Run

+1. Open RStudio or any R-compatible IDE.

+2. Copy and paste the R script into a script file.

+3. Run the script.

+4. The poster image will be generated and saved in your working directory.

+Author

+Created by: Yazhini K
+Title: Customer Segmentation Poster for Data Analysis and Visualization Project

 ---